openwdl/wdl/versions/1.1/SPEC.md

 #### Expression Placeholders and String Interpolation

-Any WDL string expression may contain one or more "placeholders" of the form `${*expression*}` or `~{*expression*}`, each of which contains a single expression.
+Any WDL string expression may contain one or more "placeholders" of the form `~{*expression*}` or `${*expression*}`, each of which contains a single expression.
 When a string expression is evaluated, its placeholders are evaluated first, and their values are then substituted for the placeholders in the containing string.

 ```wdl
 Int i = 3